notnasobe666/BlackHatGang/exam/modelproject/README.md

 The **results** of the project can be seen from running [Final.ipynb](Final.ipynb).

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the Yahoo Finance package and Pandas Datareader package.
-They can be installed by inserting following:
+They can be installed by inserting following:<br>
 ``pip install yfinance``
 ``pip install pandas-datareader``